CodingAbdullah/Medium-Article-Scraper/README.md

 The full-stack application utilizes TypeScript as its main language for front-end and back-end implementation.

-Before you can do anything, you need to ensure you have cloned this repository by running the following:
+Before you can do anything, you need to ensure you have cloned the following repository:
 ```
 git clone https://github.com/CodingAbdullah/Medium-Article-Scraper.git
 ```